MrHarishP/Easy_rewardz/README.md

 # Easy_rewardz
 This repository contains a collection of data analysis projects, SQL queries, business insights, and automation scripts created to solve real-world analytical problems.
-The work demonstrates expertise in data cleaning, transformation, exploratory analysis, visualization, and reporting across various domains, including retail, logistics, customer segmentation, and marketing analytics.
+The work demonstrates expertise in data cleaning, transformation, exploratory analysis, visualization, and reporting across domains, retail and customer segmentation.

 Each project reflects practical business applications such as: